International-Data-Spaces-Association/IDS-RAM_4_0/documentation/3_Layers_of_the_Reference_Architecture_Model/3_2_Functional_Layer/3_2_FunctionalLayer.md

 The operator of a Connector must be able to provide an interface for data and metadata access.
-Each Connector must be able to transmit metadata of its data sources to one or more metadata brokers.
+Each Connector must be able to transmit metadata of its data sources to one or more Metadata Brokers.
 Each participant must be able to browse and search metadata in the metadata repository, provided the participant has the right to access the metadata.
-Furthermore, each participant must be able to browse the list of participants registered at a metadata broker.
+Furthermore, each participant must be able to browse the list of participants registered at a Metadata Broker.
 More information about metadata brokering is given in the [Process Layer](../3_4_Process_Layer/3_4_Process_Layer.md).

 #### Vocabularies ####